shengzhang37/SAVE/README.md

 ## Summary

-In this project, we conduct Monte Carlo simulations to examine the finite sample performance of the proposed value inference method (SAVE).
+In this repository, we conduct experiment to examine the performance of the proposed value inference method (SAVE).

 ## Requirement